 Rip currents are powerful currents of water.
 They flow away from the shore.
 These generally extend from the beach shoreline out past where the waves break.
 They can happen at any beach and they may occur in other large bodies of water such as the Great Lakes.

 Surprising to many, rip currents are the biggest surf threat to humans, not sharks and not jellyfish.
-100 estimated people die each year from these rip currents.
-People get pulled away from the shore.
-They are not able to swim due to fear, shock, panic, or just simply the ability to not know how to swim (but why would you be in the ocean if you don’t know how to swim?).
+100 estimated people die each year from these rip currents, as people get pulled away from the shore.
+The reason people drown in rip currents is because they are not able to swim, which may be due to fear, shock, panic, or just simply the ability to not know how to swim (but why would you be in the ocean if you don’t know how to swim?).

 Read about Rip Current Safety here.